pureconfig/pureconfig/modules/scala-xml/README.md

 All XML values are deserialized into `Elem`.

-In HOCON files, if the XML contains quotes, you will need to wrap the XML in triple-quotes, as in the example above.
+In HOCON files, if the XML contains quotes, you will need to either wrap the XML in triple-quotes or escape the embedded quotes.